vineshgvk/PII-Data/README.md

 - TensorFlow Data Validation (TFDV)
 - Data Version Control (DVC)
 - Google Cloud Platform (GCP)
+- ML flow
+- StreamLit

 ## GitHub Actions

 GitHub Actions is configured to initiate workflows upon pushes and pull requests to any branch, including the "Name**" and main branches.

 When a new commit is pushed, the workflow triggers a build process `pytest` and `pylint`.
 This process produces test reports in XML format, which are then stored as artifacts.
 The workflow is designed to locate and execute test cases situated within the test directory that correspond to modules in the dags directory.
 Additionally, by utilizing `pylint`, the workflow assesses the code for readability, potential security issues, and adequate documentation.
 Upon the successful completion of these build checks , feature branches are merged into the main branch.

 ## Docker and Airflow